 - Use a word processor to create and print documents

 - Use presentation software (such as PowerPoint) to create presentation slides

 It is also important that you have nearly unlimited access to a computer with Internet access.
-As for hardware and software requirements, please visit the Online Learning Orientation – Step 5: Technology Requirements for a list of those requirements and recommendations.
+As for hardware and software requirements, please visit Canvas Minimum Requirements for information about requirements and recommendations

 What is the difference between an “online course” and a “hybrid course”?

 Courses at Rend Lake College are offered in the following structures or formats: